 The California Building Code states, “Doors, when fully open, shall not reduce the required ramp landing width by more than 3 inches.
 Doors, in any position, shall not reduce the minimum dimension of the ramp landing to less than 42 inches.”
 (11B-405.7.5)

-Recommended Platform Sizes: Below are the minimum platform sizes to accommodate both ADA ramp requirements for California and California Building Code ramp requirements involving maneuvering clearances and minimum landing dimensions:
+Recommended Platform Sizes: Below are the minimum platform sizes to satisfy the California ADA ramp requirements involving maneuvering clearances and minimum landing dimensions:

 |Type of Use||Minimum Maneuvering Clearance|